 This Resource Pack can be used with all children from KS1 through to KS2, recommended ages 5-8.
 Suggestions for differentiation are included throughout but ultimately left to the teacher's discretion.
-It is based on Little Leaders: Bold Women in Black History, Little Leaders: Visionary Women Around the World and Little Leaders: Exceptional Men in Black History by Vashti Harrison, and invites everyone in your class to go on an inspirational journey.
+It is based on Little Leaders: Bold Women in Black History and Little Leaders: Visionary Women Around the World by Vashti Harrison, and invites everyone in your class to go on an inspirational journey.
 The lessons included have been designed as sequential activities and can be taught as whole units or as individual activities to be dipped in and out of.
-Each activity will guide students through the different themes of the books, encouraging them to consider what it means to be a BOLD, VISIONARY and EXCEPTIONAL leader - and how they themselves might become leaders of the future.
+Each activity will guide students through the different themes of the books, encouraging them to consider what it means to be a BOLD and VISIONARY leader - and how they themselves might become leaders of the future.